diogoaurelio/schedoscopeWiki/Redis-Export.md

 2. Value export: Alternatively, you can specify a value field in addition to the key field.
 Only that field's value is then assigned to the respective key.
 This makes particular sense for complex fields since the export will translate Hive sets, maps, and structures to Redis sets, maps, and maps, respectively.
 In case of nested complex fields, these are translated to JSON strings as with the full export.
 In case of primitive fields, the value field's value is directly assigned to the key.

+View fields and parameters marked with `isPrivacySensitive` are hashed with MD5 during export.

 Here is a description the parameters you must or can pass to `Redis` exports:

 - `v`: a reference to the view being exported, usually `this` (mandatory)